5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Pair your marker with the stick to make a handmade compass

-Use your homemade compass to draw a circle on the fabric, using the first mark as the center point.
+Use this compass to draw a circle on the fabric, using the first mark as the center point.

 Use your homemade compass to draw a circle on the fabric